Maryland Defense Force: 10th Medical Regiment

 The 10th Medical Regiment is the medical arm of the MDDF and is registered with the Office of the Surgeon General as a Medical Reserve Corps unit.
 The mission of the regiment is to provide emergency surge capacity support to civil authorities during an emergency.
 Unlike other MDDF guardsmen, members of the 10th Medical Regiment are allowed to serve in backup status and attend only an annual muster one day per year.

 In August 2005, on a purely voluntary basis as state guardsmen cannot be ordered to deploy outside the state of Maryland, members of the 10th Medical Regiment provided medical service to approximately 6,300 Hurricane Katrina victims over an eighteen-day period as a part of Operation Lifeline.
 Included in those deployed were civilian medical professionals who, despite a willingness to volunteer in providing medical care for hurricane victims, had no means of deployment into the emergency zone as civilians.
 These medical volunteers were inducted into the MDDF on the tarmac of Martin State Airport.
 As members of the MDDF, these volunteers received military transport, worker's compensation eligibility, and liability protection under Maryland law.
 Over 100 of those sworn in with the purpose of taking part in Operation Lifeline elected to remain members of the MDDF following deployment.
 Operation Lifeline, with only 250 MDDF volunteers lasted for 18 days and aided 6,300 patients.

 In 2006, volunteers from the 10th Medical Regiment deployed to Bosnia and Herzegovina alongside the 175th Medical Group of the Air National Guard to provide medical care for locals as a part of a training mission.

 Pioneer Detachment

-The Pioneer Detachment, which is based at Anne Arundel Community College, is a student-run detachment whose members are assigned cyber-security, medical, engineering, and force protection responsibilities.
+The Pioneer Detachment, which was based at Anne Arundel Community College, was a student-run detachment whose members were assigned cyber-security, medical, engineering, and force protection responsibilities.

-Troop Command
+231st Troop Command

 The MDDF Troop Command assigns members and units of the MDDF to work in tandem with the Maryland Army National Guard, Maryland Air National Guard, and Maryland Emergency Management Agency.